Rotary International: Rotaract Clubs

-Rotaract: It is an organization of young adults (university age and young professionals) who take action through community and international service, learn leadership skills, and participate in professional development.
+Rotaract is the Rotary-affiliated organization for young adults (university age and young professionals).
+They take action through community and international service, learn leadership skills, and participate in professional development.
 Rotaract clubs are either community or university based.
 "Rotaract" stands for "Rotary in Action", and its motto is "Self Development – Fellowship through Service".

 Rotaract began as a program of Rotary International, and its first club was founded in 1968 by Charlotte North Rotary Club, located in Charlotte, North Carolina.

 In 2019, Rotaract went from being a program of Rotary International to being a membership type of Rotary International, elevating its status to resemble that of Rotary clubs.
 As of 1 July 2020, Rotaract clubs can exist on their own, or may be sponsored by Rotary and/or Rotaract clubs.
 This makes them true "partners in service" and key members of the family of Rotary.
-A Rotaract club may, but is not required to, establish upper age limits, provided that the club (in accordance with its bylaws) obtain the concurrence of its members and the sponsor club(s) (if sponsored).
+A Rotaract club may, but is not required to, establish upper age limits, provided that the club (in accordance with its bylaws) obtain the concurrence of its members.

 District level

-A district governor, who is an officer of Rotary International and represents the RI board of directors in the field, leads his/her respective Rotary district.
-Each governor is nominated by the clubs of his/her district, and elected by all the clubs meeting in the annual RI District Convention held each year.
-The district governor appoints assistant governors from among the Rotarians of the district to assist in the management of Rotary activity and multi-club projects in the district.
+A District Governor (DG), who is an officer of Rotary International and represents the RI board of directors in the field, leads their respective Rotary district.
+Each DG is nominated by the clubs of their district, and elected by all the clubs meeting in the annual RI District Conference held each year.
+The DG appoints Assistant Governors (AGs) from among the Rotarians of the district to assist in the management of Rotary activity and multi-club projects in the district.
+AGs act as liaisons between the DG and the clubs, to make communication flow more smoothly throughout the District.

+As part of a DG's duties, they must visit every club in their District at least once during their year as DG in order to spread the RI President's message and theme for that year.
+The AGs are assigned specific clubs to be under their purview, and they must accompany the DG on their official club visits to those particular clubs.

 Zone level

-Approximately 15 Rotary districts form a zone.
-A zone director, who serves as a member of the RI board of directors, heads two zones.
-The zone director is nominated by the clubs in the zone and elected by the convention for the terms of two consecutive years.
+Rotary is globally divided into 34 paired zones.
+The clubs in a zone select every 4 years a director who serves during two years as a member of the RI Board.
+A director has, besides his or her duties in the Board, a liaison position between the Board and the approximately 15 Rotary districts in the zone from which he or she is selected and the circa 15 districts in the adjacent zone.